vespa-engine/pyvespa/README.md

 Code licensed under the Apache 2.0 license.
 See [LICENSE](LICENSE) for terms.

+## Development setup environment

+1. Install
+   1. unittest
+   2. pytest

+2. Testing environment
+The following environment variables are required
+    1. ["RESOURCES_DIR"] to the `resources` folder path
+    2. ["WORK_DIR"] to the `vespa` folder path

+3. The test suite includes Docker images

 ## Release instructions

 We currently release new pyvespa versions manually.